Lachlan Murdoch says he has no plans to change Fox News

 "We won't be making any changes" to the current line-up of hosts at Fox News, he said.

-When asked by New York Times journalist Andrew Ross Sorkin if she was damaged, he responded: "Sure."
+When asked by New York Times journalist Andrew Ross Sorkin if Kelly was damaged, he responded, "Sure."

 Fox agreed to sell its regional sports networks to Disney as part of the $71.3 billion deal, but Disney is now selling them as part of an agreement with government regulators for approval of the deal.